 In this elective, medical students will be encouraged to actively participate in all of the activities of the Pediatric Surgical Service at Memorial Sloan Kettering Cancer Center.
 Students will scrub in to the operating room and participate in daily rounds and conferences.
 Emphasis will be placed on the pretreatment evaluation of patients, the available modalities of therapy, and the principles by which a choice of treatment is ultimately made.
-Attendance at the Pediatric Surgical Treatment Planning Conference (Tuesdays 8 am), Pediatric Tumor Board (Tuesdays 2pm), Surgical Grand Rounds (Mondays 8 am) and the Surgical Oncology Conference (Wednesdays 7 am) is mandatory.
+Attendance at the Pediatric Surgical Treatment Planning Conference (Tuesdays 7:30 am), Pediatric Surgery Journal Club (Tuesdays 8:30 am), Pediatric Tumor Board (Tuesdays 2pm), Surgical Grand Rounds (Mondays 8 am) and the Surgical Oncology Conference (Wednesdays 7 am) is mandatory.
 Students who are so inclined will have the opportunity to undertake a clinical research project.

-- Demonstrate the ability to obtain and report a basic pediatric patient history for common surgical diseases of infants and children.
+- Demonstrate the ability to obtain and present a basic pediatric patient history for common pediatric surgical oncology diseases of infants and children.